Skip to content Accessibility statement

 From an employer’s perspective, they offer an opportunity to upskill staff, either existing or new recruits, and some universities will support you in recruiting apprentices.

-Teesside University has a really useful webpage, which includes short videos and a downloadable guide explaining more about what a degree apprenticeship is, how it works and the benefits to employers.
+The University of York has a helpful webpage explaining more about what a degree apprenticeship is, how it works and the benefits to employers.

 Each university will offer a programme of apprenticeship courses, but these are being expanded all the time.
 Programmes can cover a range of sectors from business management to engineering and nursing.